What is the Higher Specialist Scientist Training programme?

 What does the HSST curriculum deliver?

-The HSST curricula have been developed through joint working with the Academy of Medical Royal Colleges and individual medical royal colleges, senior scientists and scientific professional bodies, employers and patients and its underpinning academic doctoral programme has been established through joint working with the Council for Healthcare Science in Higher Education and workforce commissioners.
+Its underpinning academic doctoral programme was established through joint working with the Council for Healthcare Science in Higher Education and workforce commissioners.

 The training allowance

-To support your Higher Specialist Scientist Training, a training allowance will be provided for each of the 5 years of the HSST programme.
-This training allowance is in addition to tuition fees for the DClinSci academic programme and will apply to both ‘direct’ posts and to ‘in-service’ posts.
+To support a trainee on the Higher Specialist Scientist Training programme, a training allowance is provided.
+This training allowance is in addition to tuition fees for the DClinSci academic programme and will apply to both direct entry and in-service posts.

-The training allowance is £13,260 per commissioned trainee per year, for each of the 5 years of training.
-The training allowance will be paid to the relevant training centre and may be monitored and/or audited via the NHS Education Contract, which is in place between the NHS and each placement provider.
+The training allowance is £13,796 per commissioned trainee per year, for each of the 5 years of training.
+The training allowance is paid to the relevant training centre and may be monitored and/or audited via the NHS Education Contract, which is in place between the NHS and each placement provider.

 Expected use of the training allowance